AgencyFit Framework

 Practitioners

-Analysts, architects, PMs, strategists, implementers, and advisors can use a shared structure for fit evaluation, artifact interpretation, and operational judgment.
+Apply a shared structure for fit evaluation, artifact interpretation, and operational decision-making.

 Certification layer